OA and Marine Spatial Planning

 3.4.2 Trade-off analysis

+A central function of MSP is to navigate trade-offs between competing objectives--economic development versus environmental protection, one sector versus another, current uses versus future options.
 The SEEA AFF notes that "data that are in a common framework can be used to assess trade-offs between alternative scenarios using various modelling techniques"[16].
-In the MSP context, this means that planners can examine how different spatial allocations would affect ecosystem extent, condition, and services, as well as economic outputs and social benefits.
+In the MSP context, planners can examine how different spatial allocations would affect ecosystem extent, condition, and services, as well as economic outputs and social benefits.
 The accounting framework does not resolve trade-offs--these remain political decisions--but it provides a transparent evidence base for deliberation.

 To illustrate, consider a simplified trade-off between designating a coastal area as an aquaculture zone versus maintaining it as an undesignated mangrove ecosystem.
 Using accounts data, planners can compare the economic output from aquaculture production (recorded in economic accounts) against the value of ecosystem services that the mangrove currently provides--including coastal storm protection (estimated via avoided damage costs), carbon sequestration (estimated via social cost of carbon), and nursery habitat supporting adjacent fisheries (estimated via the contribution of mangrove-dependent species to commercial catch).
-If the accounts show that the mangrove's annual service flows exceed the projected net returns from aquaculture, this evidence does not automatically resolve the allocation decision--distributional effects, employment, food security, and other policy considerations remain relevant--but it ensures that the ecological costs of conversion are visible and quantified within the same framework as the economic benefits.
-The accounting structure also allows planners to examine partial conversion scenarios, where a portion of the mangrove is converted while the remainder is protected, and to assess how service flows change at different conversion thresholds[17].
+See TG-1.9 Safe Usage of Monetary Valuation for endorsed methods for avoided damage cost and social cost of carbon estimation and their appropriate use in ocean accounting contexts; both methods are illustrative approximations pending country-specific calibration[17].
+Even where the mangrove's annual service flows exceed the projected net returns from aquaculture, the allocation decision involves distributional effects, employment, food security, and other policy considerations.
+The accounts ensure that ecological costs of conversion are visible and quantified alongside economic benefits, enabling informed deliberation rather than prescribing an outcome.

 3.4.3 Scenario development and evaluation